mmostafavi/BurgerBuilder/README.md

-A Burger Builder that made for making tasty Burgers!😋🍔
+A Burger Builder that was made for making tasty Burgers!😋🍔

 feel free to download code and add your favourite functionalities ! 💻